joel113/documentation-cheatsheet/git.md

 `git push origin tag_name` - Pushes the git tag to the origin remote

+## Git Revision Selection

+`git show main` - Shows the main branch

+`git rev-parse main` - Shows the hash of the main branch

+`git reflog` - Shows the reflog

+`git show HEAD@{5}` - Shows the fifth prio value of the HEAD of the repository

+`git show master@{yesterday}` - Shows where tha master branch was yesterday

 ## Git Stash

 `git stash` - Creates a stash